Skip to main content

 This biotech company had already started its Unified Namespace (UNS) journey with a proof-of-concept project in mind, our recommended approach.
 As one of the most advanced companies in their industry, they wanted to use the UNS technology platform as a way to move a manual process—that of monitoring and tracking its highly valuable R&D materials data throughout the earliest stages of drug development—to a cloud-based, contextualized, and accessible asset.
 UNS is so new, that it is not well understood by many companies and is too risky to roll out on a larger scale.
 Both the customer and Continua, while equally committed to UNS architecture, feel that these projects are best approached in an agile, iterative way, with engineering adjustments made to find the best path forward.

-Getting MES Data to Inform Analytics
+MES Data Informs Analytics

 Manufacturing Execution Systems are a rich source of data for manufacturing analytics.
-They often provide information and context that are valuable for optimizing manufacturing and not available in any other systems.
+They often provide information and context that are valuable for optimizing manufacturing and are not available in any other systems.
 However, extracting analytics data sets from these systems is challenging.
 Data generated by an MES is not structured and labeled for retrieval, but rather is organized in the context of manufacturing recipes which vary from site to site, product to product, batch to batch, and over time.
 The result is that many companies are not realizing the full value of their MES data to support analytics.

 One way to attack this challenge is to hire a highly trained MES engineer to add code to export MES data and context in the format needed for analytics.
 While straightforward to implement, this approach is often time-consuming and expensive.
 It also requires constant upkeep and can result in MES and reporting performance issues.
 This approach can also add considerably more load on recipe authoring and testing, both initially and during lifecycle change management.